ClonyPDF home

 Can I smile in my passport photo?

 Keep a neutral expression or a very slight, natural smile with your mouth closed and both eyes open.
-Broad smiles that show teeth or change the shape of your face are usually rejected.
+Broad smiles that show teeth or change the shape of your face are usually rejected because they distort the facial geometry used for biometric matching.

 Should I wear glasses in my passport photo?